-GFA Bridge of Hope changes entire communities, not just students.
-The care given to the children and their families brings many to an understanding of the Saviour.
+Gospel for Asia’s Bridge of Hope Program changes entire communities, not just students.
+The care given to the children and their families brings many to an understanding of the Saviour's love for them.

 Daya's grandmother has seen the kindness shown to her granddaughter, and now they both live in God's love.

 More than 75,000 children like Daya are finding hope in Christ through Bridge of Hope centres, but millions of others still live in despair.
 Reach into their world by sponsoring a child.